yasirbhutta/yasirbhutta.github.io/computer-basics/docs/hardware.md

 **Central Processing Unit (CPU):**

 - What is the CPU and what does it do?
+- Define the CPU and describe the functions of the ALU and the control unit.
+- What is the cache memory of a CPU?
+- What is the CPU and what is its role in a computer system?
+- What are some of the things to consider when choosing a CPU?
 - single core vs multi-core CPU

 **Answer:**